-The Show has survived two bouts of the plague, the great fire of London, city-wide riots just before the 1830 Show and a particularly thunderous 1867 editorial in the Times which declared that "the Show will vanish but the Banquet is safe".
+The Lord Mayor's Show has survived several bouts of the plague, the great fire of London, city-wide riots just before the 1830 Show and a particularly thunderous 1867 editorial in the Times which declared that "the Show will vanish but the Banquet is safe".

-The Show has occasionally had to adapt to its circumstances.
+We have occasionally had to adapt to circumstances.
 1915 was a recruiting Show, in which thousands of volunteers were supposed to fall in behind the Coach but were deterred by the terrible weather.

 In World War 2 the Show became frugal, with the State Coach packed away and the pageantry reduced to a brisk military parade, but even so the Lord Mayor still travelled to Westminster at the height of the Blitz to pledge his loyalty to the Crown.

 In 2020 of course we were locked down by the Covid pandemic and for the first time since 1852, when the Show gave way to Wellington's funeral and a million people lined the streets of London, the Show did not go ahead.